allegroai/clearml-docs/docs/guides/frameworks/pytorch ignite/integration_pytorch_ignite.md

 * Trains a  neural network on the CIFAR10 dataset for image classification.
 * Creates a [ClearML Task](../../../fundamentals/task.md) named `image classification CIFAR10`, which is associated with the `examples` project.
-* Calls the [`Task.connect`](../../../references/sdk/task.md#connect) method to report configurations.
+* Calls the [`Task.connect`](../../../references/sdk/task.md#connect) method to track experiment configuration.
 * Uses `ignite`'s `TensorboardLogger` and attaches handlers to it.
 See [`TensorboardLogger`](https://github.com/pytorch/ignite/blob/master/ignite/contrib/handlers/tensorboard_logger.py).

-* Uses ClearML's automatic logging to capture information and outputs logged with `TensorboardLogger`.
+ClearML's automatic logging captures information and outputs logged with `TensorboardLogger`.

 ## Hyperparameters